PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 Regular Statistics Log
 ----------------------
-Every half hour or so (configurable with :ref:`setting-statistics-interval`, the recursor outputs a line with statistics.
+Every half hour or so (configurable with :ref:`setting-yaml-logging.statistics_interval`, the recursor outputs a line with statistics.
 To force the output of statistics, send the process a SIGUSR1.
 A line of statistics looks like this::

   stats: 346362 questions, 7388 cache entries, 1773 negative entries, 18% cache hits